damncabbage/railsless-active_record/README.md

 ## Notes

 Apologies for the horrendous name.
 ActiveRecord has the gem name `activerecord`, but you need to `require 'active_record'` when using it.
 I decided to be up-front with you as to how to require the damn thing.

+Why not [sinatra-activerecord](https://github.com/janko-m/sinatra-activerecord)?
+It takes the (understandable) approach of *emulating* the ActiveRecord Rake tasks, instead of using them directly; this unfortunately which leaves large gaps in the set of tasks Rails users are used to.
+These ActiveRecord tasks have only really been able to be used directly since v4.0, though, so putting these changes back into Blake's/Janko's library would be very backwards-incompatible.

 ## License